New York Nursing Home Accident Attorney

 For example, many nursing homes use contractors for occupational or physical therapy services.
 If your loved one sustains injury because one of these therapists failed to coach on proper technique, a third party would likely be responsible for their injuries.
 In other cases, your loved one may incur injury because of a flaw in the design or manufacture of a piece of equipment.

-Your NYC Nursing Home Accident Attorneys
+Your New York City Nursing Home Accident Attorneys

 Nursing homes have a legal responsibility to their residents.
 If they violate their duty of care and your loved one sustains injury as a result, you may be entitled to collect damages.
 To learn more about nursing home accidents and personal injury, contact us to schedule a free initial consultation with our New York City personal injury lawyers.
-We offer our services on a contingency-fee basis, so you’ll only owe a fee if we win a settlement or court judgment on your behalf.
+We offer our services on a contingency fee basis, so you’ll only owe a fee if we win a settlement or court judgment on your behalf.